 Moreover, collected data on online customers’ searches can have an impact on their tailored experience in the store.
 Once customers step into your store, they will receive a notification about the discount for the product they were looking for yesterday, for instance.
 In such a way, you incentivize your customers to return.

 • Advanced analytics powered by AI and AR.
-The British fashion retailer Asos developed the app with the image recognition feature to customize users’ needs and offer tailored solutions.
+The British fashion retailer Asos developed the app with an image recognition feature to customize users’ needs and offer tailored solutions.
 By scanning any clothing item, a user sends it to the app to get similar products generated by AI.
 The same principle of big data in retail in the personalization-based marketing approach is used by IKEA.
 They also applied image recognition and AR (augmented reality) features to allow their customers to customize furniture in the app by virtually placing it in their homes.

 Efficient supply chain and inventory management